ClaireLally8/StudyPal/README.md

 - As an instructor, I would like to be able to view a students account using their @edu email address to view their study progress.

 ### Design
-The overall design idea behind this was accessible.
-I wanted to make Study-Pal an accessible planner, for both young students and old and allow course mentors view their students progress, by simply inputting the students email address into the login page.
+The overall design idea behind this was to keep the application as accessible for all users.

+Keeping in mind current situation around the world, this application is aimed at students and instructors.
+Where instructors can review a students progress within their courseload, and students can track their own progress, store and review notes also.

 ### Framework

 [Bootstrap](https://getbootstrap.com/)
 - Bootstrap useage largely focuses on the responsiveness aspect of the appliaction